karlhulme/piggle/README.md

 A typical usage for piggle is where you need to update multiple external resources in sequence and there is no transaction mechanism for just rolling back.

-In this example below, functions `callExternalResourceOne` and `callExternalResourceTwo` are async functions that call a webservice and return the new id
+In this example below, functions `callExternalResourceOne` and `callExternalResourceTwo` are async functions that call a webservice.

 ```javascript
 import { call, log, store, wait, executeOperation } from 'piggle'